rse/es6-features/README.md

   It was setup by computer scientist and software architect [Ralf S. Engelschall](mailto:rse@engelschall.com) in March 2015 in order to promote ECMAScript 6 in the software engineering projects around him and to have bookmarkable URLs at hand for referencing certain ECMAScript 6 features.
+Additionally, creating this website was a good approach for Ralf S. Engelschall to learn the new ECMAScript 6 features himself.

 - *Where can I find the current browser support status quo for ECMASCript 6?*